 This long-abandoned stone structure was built in 1870 by Father Peter Rondeault, a Roman Catholic missionary.
 It was built high on the hill of the Comiaken Indian Reserve with the help of the local Cowichan native tribe.
 The helpers were paid through the sale of butter churned by the priest – hence the name.

-Ripley’s Believe it or Not once did a piece on this church, stating it was never officially used and that every worker who helped build the church died mysteriously.
-That story is not true, for the church was used quite exclusively for ten years until the new St. Ann’s Church at Tzouhalem was built in 1880.
+Ripley’s Believe it or Not once did a piece on this church, stating it was never officially used and that every worker who helped build it died mysteriously.
+That story is untrue, for the church was used exclusively for ten years until the new St. Ann’s Church at Tzouhalem was built in 1880.

 Sources: